 When searching for themes in other niches, you’ll likely start by creating a list of desired features.
 However, for a suitable minimalist theme, you’ll want as little pomp included as possible.
 This means busy elements such as social media widgets, complex slider plugins, and domineering animations are out.
 Instead, you’ll want gorgeous typography, plenty of color options, and functionality tailored towards displaying your content front and center.
 Ultimately, minimalist themes require you to get your hands dirty by testing out the demo sites.
 That way, you’ll recognize the right solution when you find it.

 If you’re still feeling overwhelmed, don’t worry!
-In this collection, we’ll introduce more than 25 of the best minimalist WordPress themes to be found.
+In this collection, we’ll introduce 25+ of the best minimalist WordPress themes to be found.
 By the end, you’ll have a much clearer idea of what’s right for your content.

 Just because a theme is minimalist, doesn’t mean it has to lack functionality or flexibility.
 Kalium has all the grace and subtlety of a swan – beautiful and stark above the surface, but powerful underneath.